 What Is The Best Air Purifier For Odor?

-Skip ozonator, ionizer, UV-light types.
-Go with a classic air purifier with a standalone activated carbon filter (NOT carbon pre-filter).
+Skip Ozonator, ionizer, and UV-light types.
+Instead, go with a classic mechanical air purifier with a standalone activated carbon filter (NOT carbon pre-filter).
 Look for keywords such as alumina, coal, potassium permanganate, coconut shells.
-Next, choose an air purifier with enough purifying coverage for your entire room.
+Next, choose an air purifier with enough purifying coverage for the entire room.
 You can learn more about room size calculation here.

 - Blueair 605